Huygens123/Sentinel-2-Image-Classification-Using-Random-Forest-and-SVM/README.md

 # Sentinel-2-Image-Classification-Using-Random-Forest-and-SVM

 ## **Project Overview**
-This project involves analyzing Sentinel-2 satellite imagery for Iwo Local Government, Osun State, Nigeria.
+This project analyses Sentinel-2 satellite imagery for Iwo Local Government, Osun State, Nigeria.
 The study focuses on understanding spatial patterns, extracting key insights using machine learning models, and visualizing vegetation and land cover features.

 The workflow includes:
 1. Data exploration and preprocessing.